ed-g/otp-api-proxy/README.md

 ## Usage

-echo 4100 > .repl-port; lein ring server-headless 4000
+echo 4100 > target/repl-port; lein ring server-headless 4000

 Server will be available on localhost:4000